Hamana0509/Churn-Rate-Prediction/README.md

 - F1 score
 - Confusion Matrix
 ### Model Tuning
-The hyperparameters are tuned by using the GridSearchCV method.
+- The hyperparameters are tuned by using the GridSearchCV method.
 ## Conclusion
-The best model is SVM with the accuracy of 0.756.
+- The best score SVM with the accuracy of 0.756.